Lafolie/Final-Minecraft/README.md

 # Final Minecraft Core
 ## By Lafolie

+### *Add elemental aspects to mobs and equipment.
+Required by other FMC mods.*

+## Features

 This mod contains basic functionality required by other Final Minecraft (FMC) mods.

-## Features

-The FMC Core provides a few features by itself:
+The FMC Core provides a limited set of features by itself:

 * Elemental aspects (configurable)
 * Status effects